 I can’t stand email.
 There.
 I said it.

 Because of these processes – and setting proper expectations – I only check email twice a day.
-That has made an enormous impact for both my organization and productivity.
+That has made an enormous impact on both my organization and productivity.
 I don’t even have email alerts on my phone.
 Here’s how we do it.

 For passing along externally received information.
 That’s it.
 Email is not used as an internal communication tool.